 Who We Are

-Working side-by-side with the community, Mile High United Way takes on the biggest, most complex issues facing Metro Denver.
-Our united approach changes the odds for the children, families, and individuals in our community, and moves them out of poverty.
+Mile High United Way fights for the education, health, and financial stability for everyone in Metro Denver.
+We are changing the odds for the children, families, and individuals in our community, to move them out of poverty.

 We have four inter-connected, multi-generational community goals: